Barry White's Greatest Hits

 Barry White's Greatest Hits is the first greatest hits album released by the singer Barry White.
 It was originally released as a vinyl LP in 1975, and re-released on CD in 1988.

-The original vinyl record contained all alternate versions of the songs.
-When reissued on CD, tracks 2, 3, 6, and 10 were replaced with the original versions, the latter two in edited form.
+The original vinyl record contained all alternative versions of the songs.
+When reissued on CD, tracks two, three, six, and ten were replaced with the original versions, the latter two in edited form.